 For damask garments, hang or create soft folds with acid-free tissue paper before storing.

-Damask is a woven fabric originally made from silk thread.
-Damask is woven with a single warp and weft yarn with the warp-faced pattern in a satin weave with floating threads and the weft-faced background in a sateen weave.
+Damask was originally made from silk thread woven with a single warp and weft yarn with the warp-faced pattern in a satin weave with floating threads and the weft-faced background in a sateen weave.
 The weaving technique produces a reversible fabric with an elaborate glossy pattern against a matte background.
 Originally, the term damask referred only to the silk patterned fabric.
-Today the term damask refers to the style of weaving even if the fabric is made from another fiber.
+Today, the term damask refers to the style of weaving even if the fabric is made from another fiber.

-The weaving of damask is one of the oldest weaving techniques known to man.
-The name, damask, comes from the Arabic language and is a derivation of the name of the city of Damascus where it was woven from single color silk threads in the early Middle Ages.
+The weaving of damask is one of the oldest weaving techniques known.
+The name damask comes from the Arabic language and is a derivation of the name of the city of Damascus where it was woven from single color silk threads in the early Middle Ages.

-Around 1900 with the invention of the Jacquard loom that used punch cards to automatically create the designs; damask become more accessible to consumers.
-Today's damask is woven on a jacquard-weave loom with computer controlled designs and can be made of linen, silk, cotton, wool or even synthetic fibers.
-The weave produces long threads that catch and reflect light.
-Damask is still an expensive fabric to produce because the dense weave requires a large amount of fibers per square inch.
+Around 1800 with the invention of the Jacquard loom that used punch cards to automatically create the designs, damask became more accessible to consumers.
+Today's damask is woven on a jacquard-weave loom with computer controlled designs and can be made of linen, silk, cotton, wool, or even synthetic fibers.
+Damask is still an expensive fabric to produce, because the dense weave requires a large number of fibers per square inch.

-When purchasing damask fabric by yard for a project, you should measure carefully if the pattern repeat is important to the final look.
+When purchasing damask fabric by the yard for a project, measure carefully if the pattern repeat is important to the final look.
 The yardage should be bought from a single bolt of fabric so that the color and weave will match exactly.